Workday AI Compliance: What HR Teams Need to Know in 2026

 Workday has evolved from an HRIS platform into a comprehensive AI-powered talent ecosystem.
 Its machine learning capabilities—candidate matching, skills intelligence, predictive analytics, and automated screening—are integrated so seamlessly that many HR teams don't realize they're deploying AI tools subject to the same regulations as standalone platforms like HireVue.

 That integration is both Workday's strength and its compliance challenge.
 If you're using Workday Recruiting, Talent Marketplace, or Skills Cloud, you're almost certainly using AI in ways that trigger legal obligations.
-This guide explains what those features do, which laws apply, and how to stay compliant.
+This guide explains what those features do, which laws apply, and how to stay compliant in 2026.

 What You'll Learn: